crunnells/Selfie/readme.txt

 == Description ==

 No Filter is a photo-focused theme for phone photographers to showcase their latest shots.
+The one-column layout emphasizes photos over content, so that your images are always the central focus.

+No Filter supports the following features:

+* Featured Images
+* Custom Menus
+* Widgets
+* Custom Headers
+* Custom Backgrounds
+* Social Links Menu

 == Installation ==